less-lab-uva/SceneFlowLang/README.md

 ![Vehicle comes too close to a bike while passing.
 Bike 2](./videos/476.gif)

 ## Installation
+This has been tested on a Ubuntu 20.04.

 To install everything needed to run the code, execute the following command:
 ```bash
 ./unpack_data.sh